 In reality, there are several methods for using hydroponics, including wicking beds, floating platforms, flood-and-drain systems, drip systems, and other various titles that likely mean little to those who aren’t gardening hacks.
-Suffice it to say, hydroponics is a well-established form of agriculture, something humans have been practicing since Ancient Egypt.
-However, we obviously have new technology that has made things work a little differently.
+Suffice it to say hydroponics is a well-established form of agriculture, something humans have been practicing since Ancient Egypt.
+However, we have new technology that has made things work a little differently.

 The Basic Idea of Hydroponics

-This seems like it might be a lot to do when growing plants in soil has worked well for millennia, but in certain circumstances, all the effort is worthwhile.
+This seems like it might be a lot to do when growing plants in soil have worked well for millennia, but in certain circumstances, all the effort is worthwhile.
 In arid climates, such as Arizona and the Middle East, hydroponics makes a huge difference because it isn’t reliant on rain and uses less than a quarter of the water that soil systems do.
-In urban areas, where soil isn’t available, it makes growing food at home more of a reality because it can be grown vertically, using less than a quarter of the land.
-Also, greenhouse space in northern climates where cold weather and hours of sunlight are lacking can be used more efficiently.
+In urban areas, where the soil isn’t available, it makes growing food at home more of a reality because it can be grown vertically, using less than a quarter of the land.
+Also, greenhouse spaces in northern climates where cold weather and hours of sunlight are lacking can be used more efficiently.

 The Disadvantages of Hydroponics

 Despite offering several advantages, especially in particularly problematic places, hydroponics is not a full-stop solution to food production.
 Hydroponic systems do have an initial setup cost larger than growing in soil.
 The systems are reliant on electricity, which makes them susceptible to power failures, and plants can die very quickly in this system if that happens.
 Plus, if not run on renewable energy, hydroponic pumps are another pull on the grid.
 Managing a hydroponics system, repairing pumps, and monitoring solutions can also be time-consuming, much more so than relying on quality soils and rain.